-The Group maintains a defined contribution plan that covers all regular full-time employees.
-Under its plan, the Group pays fixed contributions based on the employees' monthly salaries.
+The Group maintains defined contribution and defined benefit plans.

+Under the defined contribution plan, the Group (except RCI) pays fixed contributions based on the employees' monthly salaries.
+On the other hand, RCI's defined benefit plan is a post-employment plan that defines an amount of post-employment benefit that an employee will receive on retirement, usually dependent on one or more factors such as age, years of service and salary.
+The legal obligation for any benefits from this kind of post-employment plan remains with the entity even if plan assets, if any, for funding the defined benefit plan have been acquired.
 The Group, however, is covered by RA 7641, which provides for its qualified employees a defined benefit minimum guarantee.
 The defined benefit minimum guarantee is equivalent to a certain percentage of the monthly salary payable to an employee at normal retirement age with the required credited years of service based on the provisions of RA 7641.

-Accordingly, the Group recognizes its post-employment benefit obligation based on the higher of the defined benefit obligation relating to the minimum guarantee and the obligation arising from the defined contribution plan.
+Accordingly, the Group, except RCI which does not have a formal post-employment benefit plan, recognizes its post-employment benefit obligation based on the higher of the defined benefit obligation relating to the minimum guarantee and the obligation arising from the defined contribution plan.
+Accordingly, RCI accrues the estimated cost of post-employment defined benefits using the projected unit credit method as computed by an independent actuary covering all regular full-time employees (see Note 24).

 For defined benefit minimum guarantee plan, the liability is determined based on the present value of the excess of the projected defined benefit obligation over the projected defined contribution obligation at the end of the reporting period.
 The defined benefit obligation is calculated annually by a qualified independent actuary using the projected unit credit method.
-The Group determines the net interest expense (income) on the defined benefit liability (asset) for the period by applying the discount rate used to measure the defined benefit obligation at the beginning of the annual period to the then net defined benefit liability (asset), taking into account any changes in the net defined benefit payments.
-Net interest expense and other expenses related to the defined benefit plan are recognized in profit or loss.
+Covered entities within the Group determine the net interest expense (income) on the defined benefit liability (asset) for the period by applying the discount rate used to measure the defined benefit obligation at the beginning of the annual period to the then net defined benefit liability (asset), taking into account any changes in the net defined benefit liability (asset) during the period as a result of contributions and benefit payments.
+Net interest expense and other expenses related to the defined benefit plan are recognized in consolidated statement of profit or loss.